Before Maternity Leave

 Shared Parental Leave

 You may be entitled to Shared Parental Leave.
-If you would like to curtail your maternity leave and take shared parental leave with your partner, please contact your College/Support Group HR Team (who will notify your Line Manager) giving at least 8 weeks’ written notice of the date on which you intend to bring your maternity leave and pay to an end.
+If you would like to curtail your maternity leave and take shared parental leave with your partner, please complete the SPL curtailment and entitlement form and send it to HR through People and Money giving at least 8 weeks’ notice of the date on which you intend to bring your maternity leave and pay to an end.